Perfect 12-Team Fantasy Football Draft for 2025

 Round 8: Balance Your Roster

-If any of those aforementioned 84 players are still available when you select in round 8, then you’ll want to consider those players; however, you’ll want to make sure you’re working to balance your roster.
+If any of the aforementioned players are still available when you select in round 8, then you’ll want to consider those players; however, you’ll want to make sure you’re working to balance your roster.

 After round eight, you’ll ideally want to have one of these roster constructions (in order of my preference):